SELab-2/OSOC-6/documentation/ServerSetup.md

 ```
 cd /etc/nginx/conf.d/
 ```
-Backup our default configuration fileto be safe you can always backup this file
+Backup our default configuration file to be safe you can always backup this file
 ```
 cp default.conf default.conf.backup
 ```